inovait/tws-android/docs/index.md

 ### Step 3: Using TWSView to display snippet

-Set up WebSnippetComponent to display a specific snippet.
+Set up TWSView to display a specific snippet.
 Here’s how to collect snippets and display "home" snippet:

 ```kotlin
 val manager = TWSFactory.get(context)